Kalichuza/ninjaAdminScripts/Encryption/README.md

 # PGP Encryption and Decryption Scripts

-This repository contains two PowerShell scripts for encrypting and decrypting files using PGP (Pretty Good Privacy) with the `pspgp` module.
+This repository contains 4 PowerShell scripts for encrypting and decrypting files using PGP (Pretty Good Privacy) with the `pspgp` module.
+The encryp/decrypt syntax is similar for a file and a folder.
+Look below to see the proper commands.

 ## Description